spatie/laravel-newsletter/README.md

              *
              * When using the MailChimp driver, this should be a MailChimp list id.
              * http://kb.mailchimp.com/lists/managing-subscribers/find-your-list-id.
-             */
+             *
+             * When using MailerLite Driver, this should be a MailerLite group ID */
             'id' => env('NEWSLETTER_LIST_ID'),
         ],